 Papers on any Regional Science topic may be entered into the competition.
 Papers should represent original research.
 Maps, illustrations and other audio-visual materials should be designed or constructed by the author.

-- The student must be the sole author and must be sponsored by a member of SRSA; and
+- Students must be sponsored by a member of SRSA; and

 Submission.
-Submission details for the 2025 competition will be available in the last quarter of 2024.
-The Graduate Paper Honors Chair for the 2025 award will be John Winters, Iowa State University.
+Submissions and any questions for the 2025 competition should be sent to the Graduate Paper Honors Chair for the 2025 award, John Winters, Iowa State University.

 Previous Recipients of the Moriarty Award: